mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 ### 7.2 Standard Conversation Metrics

-We use three built-in conversational metrics from DeepEval that assess fundamental conversation quality.
+For the self service agent quickstart we use three built-in conversational metrics from DeepEval that assess fundamental conversation quality.

 #### Turn Relevancy